Bon Secours Mother and Baby Home: Commission of Investigation

 Following the revelations about the mass grave, there were calls locally and internationally for an investigation of the Tuam site and an inquiry into all such mother and baby homes.
 The Gardaí had initially released a statement saying "These are historical burials going back to famine times.
 There is no suggestion of any impropriety and there is no garda investigation.
 Also, there is no confirmation from any source that there are between 750 and 800 bodies present."
 On 4 June 2014 the Irish government announced it was putting together representatives from various government departments to investigate the deaths at the home and propose how to address the issue.
 The then Minister for Children and Youth Affairs Charles Flanagan said any government inquiry would not be confined to the home in Tuam and that officials would advise the Government on the best form of inquiry before the end of June 2014.

 On 6 June, two senior Gardaí were appointed to lead a "fact-finding" mission.
 They were asked to gather all surviving records and to carry out preliminary tests on the suspected mass grave.
 Gardaí said there was no criminal investigation as yet because there was no evidence of a crime, but senior sources said the review may change that.

 On 16 July 2014, the Irish Government appointed Judge Yvonne Murphy to chair the Commission of Investigation into Mother and Baby homes.
 In October 2014, the Minister for Children and Youth Affairs, James Reilly, announced that the draft terms of reference for the inquiry had been circulated to government departments for comment.

 In September 2014, a legal representative of former residents of the home has called on the Attorney General to order coroner's inquests to be carried out into the deaths.
 This would necessitate excavations and exhumations of the site, which is authorised under the 1962 Coroner's Act.

 On 19 February 2015, the then Minister for Children, James Reilly, announced that the terms of reference had been set out for the "establishment of the independent commission, which has a three-year deadline and which will cost approximately €21 million, followed the signing by the Taoiseach of a Government order at Tuesday's Cabinet meeting".
 The three-person Commission comprises Judge Yvonne Murphy as chairperson, with international legal expert on child protection and adoption Dr William Duncan, and historian Professor Mary E. Daly, appointed as Commissioners.

-On 25 May 2015, a remembrance ceremony for those who died at the Home was organised by a coalition of survivors' groups and was held outside Government Buildings.
+On 25 May 2015, a remembrance ceremony for those who died at the Bon Secours Mother and Baby Home was organised by a coalition of survivors' groups and was held outside Government Buildings.
 The organisers also sought: